Angels Spring Training

 Location

 Tempe Diablo Stadium shares something in common with Angel Stadium in Anaheim: both are adjacent to office complexes and have a stretch of Interstate visible just beyond their outfield wall.
-Besides 1-10 and office buildings, the stadium is bordered by one of Tempe's Twin Buttes and the practice fields that make up the Angels' 75-acre spring training complex.
+Besides 1-10 and office buildings, the stadium is bordered by one of Tempe's Twin Buttes and the practice fields that take up the bulk of space within the Angels' 75-acre spring training complex.

 Directions

 Take 1-10 to the Broadway Road exit (#153 from the east or #153-B from the west).
 Travel west on Broadway to 48th Street and turn left.
-Travel south on 48th to Alameda Drive and turn left.
-The stadium is a half-mile ahead on the left.
+Travel south on 48th for 0.6 miles to Alameda Drive and turn left.
+The stadium is a little less than a half-mile ahead on the left.

 Parking